sudocarlos/sudocarlos.com/start9-socat.md

         apt install socat

-1. Exit and allow your Star9 to reboot
+1. Exit and allow your Start9 to reboot

         exit

-1. Create a socat systemd service
+1. SSH to your Start9 again, become root user and create a socat systemd service

+        sudo -i
         cat << 'EOF' > /lib/systemd/system/socat@.service

         [Unit]